 The very last version does carve out some exemptions:

-This subsection shall not observe:
+This subsection shall not observe the following:

 (B) Access to a laptop or computer community for a valid enterprise hobby;